hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 A basic `conveyor.conf` looks like this:

 ```
-// You must import the electron stdlib config.
+// This line is required.
 include required("/stdlib/electron/electron.conf")

-// You may also import your package.json file.
-Defaults will be set from it when possible.
+// Set defaults from package-lock when possible.
 package-json {
-    include required("package.json")
+    include required("package-lock.json")
 }

 // Override the Electron version.
-This is otherwise taken from your package.json file.
 app.electron.version = 19.0.1

 // Change where it's fetched from.
 The default is GitHub.